ESMValGroup/ESMValCore/CONTRIBUTING.md

 ## Running tests

 Go to the directory where the repository is cloned and run `python setup.py test`.
-Optionally you can run the full suite of tests which require some additional dependencies by adding the flags `--addopts --installation` to the previous command.
+Optionally you can skip tests which require additional dependencies for supported diagnostic script languages by adding `--addopts '-m "not installation"'` to the previous command.
 Tests will also be run automatically by [CircleCI](https://circleci.com/gh/ESMValGroup/ESMValCore).

 ## Code style